-Vegetarian Recipes, Animal-free Food Products, Information on Benefits of the Vegetarian Diet, and more.
+Vegetarian & Vegan Recipes, Animal-free Food Products, Information on Benefits of the Vegetarian Diet, and more.

 More vegetarian recipes and excellent information on how and why to be a vegetarian are included in the list of over 60 worthwhile websites that follow.
 These sites can help provide you with many resources for additional recipes, instructions, utensils, vegan food products, cruelty-free clothing, and information on the benefits of being vegetarian, directories of vegetarian restaurants, and additional links to other resources.

 http://www.harekrsna.com/practice/prasadam/recipes/recipes.htm -- Hare Krishna vegetarian recipes of all kinds, just as you find in the temples offered to Lord Krishna.

 http://www.meatfreemondays.com/ -- Paul McCartney's Meat Free Mondays to start changing to a meatless diet, and the reasons why, with recipes and more.

 http://www.vegonline.org -- "The Total Vegetarian Resource" is a great site on the ways and means for going vegetarian in any situation you may be in, and with supportive information with lots of nice veggie recipes as well.